Border Loop walk

-Border Loop walk starts at Border loop lookout, near Cougal.
+Border Loop walk starts at Border Loop lookout and picnic area, near Cougal.

-From NSW: Turn off Summerland Way onto Gradys Creek Road and drive for 19km until you reach the Border loop lookout.
+From NSW: Turn off Summerland Way onto Gradys Creek Road and drive for 19km until you reach the Border Loop lookout and picnic area carpark.

 From QLD: Turn off the Mount Lindesay Highway at Rathdowney into Running Creek Road.
-Travel 35km until you reach the Border Loop lookout.
+Travel 35km until you reach the Border Loop lookout and picnic area carpark.

 Best times to visit

 There are lots of great things waiting for you in Border Ranges National Park.
 Here are some of the highlights.